shreyansjain1407/SDE-Worksheet/README.md

 * Sum of Subsequent Widths, Purely Mathematical LC 891
 * All Nodes distance k in binary tree LC 865, Good Question REDO
 * Pairs of song with total duration div 60 LC 1010, Noice
+* Maximum number of events that can be attended LC 1353